 - if legal documents are served upon the corporation at the registered office (which is typically the case), a law firm can often take steps to delay any further proceedings until such time as instructions can be obtained from the corporation.
 This can prevent the corporation from losing the claim by default for failing to file a response in time;

 - if a law firm acts as the registered office, it typically also arranges to file the corporation’s annual corporate return with the applicable corporate registries office when due.
 Failure to file on time can lead to the corporation be struck from the corporate registry.

 Corporate law services

-The ALL IN incorporation package available at allincorporated.ca includes registered office and records address services from Twin River Law LLP.
+The Premium and ALL In incorporation packages available at allincorporated.ca each include one year of registered office and records address services from David G. van Moorsel Professional Corporation.
 This includes acting as the registered office and records address for one year following incorporation, preparing and filing the first year’s corporate annual return, and preparing annual resolutions of the directors and shareholders to be effective on the first anniversary date of the corporation.